grantcarthew/node-scalable-blob-store/README.md

 ## About the Owner

-I, Grant Carthew, am a technologist, trainer, and Dad from Queensland, Australia.
+I, Grant Carthew, am a technologist from Queensland, Australia.
 I work on code in a number of personal projects and when the need arises I build my own packages.

 This project exists because I needed a local blob store that could scale.